-The main treatment for stage I breast cancer is surgical removal of the cancer.
+The main treatment for stage I breast cancer is to remove it with surgery.
 Although this is usually done by mastectomy, breast-conserving surgery such as a lumpectomy may also be an option.
 But because there is very little breast tissue in men, usually the whole breast (including the nipple) needs to be removed.
 If breast-conserving surgery is done, it is usually followed by radiation therapy.

 The lymph nodes under the arm will be checked for cancer spread, either with an axillary lymph node dissection (ALND) or sentinel node biopsy (SLNB).
 If the sentinel lymph node contains cancer, a full ALND may be needed, depending on the size of the cancer in the lymph node as well as what other treatment is planned.

 Hormone therapy and/or chemotherapy (chemo) may be recommended after surgery as adjuvant therapy, based on the tumor size and results of lab tests.
-Adjuvant hormone therapy is usually suggested for hormone receptor-positive tumors.
+Hormone therapy with tamoxifen is usually recommended for hormone receptor-positive tumors.
 Adjuvant chemo is commonly used for tumors larger than 1 cm (about 1/2 inch) across and some smaller tumors that may be more likely to spread (based on features such as grade or a high growth rate).
 Men with HER2-positive tumors may also receive trastuzumab (Herceptin).

 These cancers are larger and/or have spread to a few nearby lymph nodes.
 One option is to treat first with chemo and/or hormone therapy before surgery (neoadjuvant therapy).
 For HER2-positive cancers, neoadjuvant therapy will likely include trastuzumab and may also include pertuzumab (Perjeta).
 Then, as with stage I cancers, mastectomy is usually done.
-The lymph nodes under the arm will be checked for cancer spread, either with an ALND or SLNB.
+The lymph nodes under the arm will be checked for cancer spread, either with an axillary lymph node dissection (ALND) or sentinel lymph node biopsy.
 If the sentinel lymph node contains cancer, a full ALND may be needed, depending on the size of the cancer in the lymph node as well as what other treatment is planned.

 Radiation therapy may be given after surgery if the tumor is large or if it is found to have spread to several lymph nodes.
 Radiation therapy lowers the risk of the cancer coming back later (recurrence).

-Adjuvant hormone therapy is usually suggested for hormone receptor-positive tumors.
+Adjuvant hormone therapy with tamoxifen is usually recommended for hormone receptor-positive tumors.
 If neoadjuvant chemo wasn’t given, adjuvant chemo will likely be also recommended.
 Choices about chemo may be influenced by a man's age and general state of health.
 Men with HER2-positive cancer will probably also receive trastuzumab.